-One of the Museum’s three A-4E Skyhawks, 0023 is probably our most famous, having flown for sixteen years at NAS Miramar, better known as TOPGUN.
-Accepted by the Navy on 29 April 1963, her known history begins in 1966 with VA-12 aboard the USS Franklin D. Roosevelt, her first of two tours over Vietnam.
+One of the Museum’s three A-4E Skyhawks, 0023 is probably our most famous, having flown for sixteen years at the Navy Fighter Weapons School at NAS Miramar, better known as TOPGUN.
+Accepted by the Navy on 29 April 1963, her history begins with nearly two years with VA-43.
+After a couple months filling the roster of VA-44 she was sent to VA-12; with them in 1966, aboard the USS Franklin D. Roosevelt, she flew her first of two tours over Vietnam.
 From there she was assigned to VA-153 for a short period, before being handed off to VA-94 for a deployment aboard the USS Bon Homme Richard, her second Vietnam tour, during which VA-94 flew many missions in support of Marines fighting in the Battle of Khe Sanh.
 After short stints with VA-125 and VA-195, she started her special projects career, first with Air Test and Evaluation Squadron VX-5, and then the Naval Test Pilot School, before moving to Miramar and becoming “TOPGUN 56” in 1974.
 Photos of her abound on the Internet, in numerous paint schemes, from her time there, and she was reportedly the chosen ride of Vietnam ace Randy “Duke” Cunningham while he was an instructor there.
-She became a Barbers Point VC-1 bird in 1990, and remained until she was retired.
+She became a Barbers Point VC-1 bird in 1990, and remained until she was retired in 1992.

 BuNos 151030 and 152061: